mojolicious/mojo.js/docs/Introduction.md

 ## File Uploads

-Files uploaded via `multipart/form-data` request are available via `ctx.req.files()`.
-They are not cached and will be available as `stream` objects.
+Files uploaded with `multipart/form-data` requests are available via `ctx.req.files()`.
+They are not cached to disk, but instead streamed as data arrives.

 ```js
 import mojo from '@mojojs/mojo';